E-racer

 e-Racer is a video game for Microsoft Windows created by Rage Software.
 It is a GT arcade racing game in which the player competes against computer opponents or other human players online in eight different cars.
 The single player game consists of an Arcade mode and a Championship mode, where one would have to race against 7 other computer opponents and would need to finish either first or second in each race in order to advance to the next round.
+An Xbox version was planned but cancelled.

 Original tracks

 The original game contains thirteen tracks in Championship mode and a bonus track which is unlocked upon completion of the Championship mode.
 All tracks are playable in both Arcade and Multiplayer modes.